-- Royalty fee paid for the use of "Banyan Tree", "Angsana" and "Cassia" trademarks, and all other proprietary rights associated with it. - (i) Banyan Tree Phuket (LBTL), Cassia Phuket (PGR), Angsana Villas Resort Phuket (BGL), and Laguna Holiday Club Phuket Resort (BGL) pay a royalty fee of 2 percent of total revenue. - (ii) Banyan Tree Bangkok (TWPL) and Angsana Laguna Phuket (BGL) pay a royalty fee of 3 percent of total revenue. - (iii) BTG(T) and BTG(S) pay a royalty fee of 1 percent of total revenue. - Hotel management and technical assistance fees. - (iv) The Technical Assistance Agreement of the Banyan Tree Phuket charges a technical fee of 7.5 percent of gross operating profit. - (v) The Hotel Management Agreement of the Banyan Tree Bangkok and the Angsana Laguna Phuket charge a hotel management fee of 10 percent of gross operating profit.
-Cassia Phuket, Angsana Villas Resort Phuket, and Laguna Holiday Club Phuket Resort pay a hotel management fee of 7.5 percent of gross operating profit.
+- Royalty fee paid for the use of "Banyan Tree", "Angsana" and "Cassia" trademarks, and all other proprietary rights associated with it. - (i) Banyan Tree Phuket (LBTL), Cassia Phuket (PGR), Angsana Villas Resort Phuket (BGL), and Homm Suites Laguna (formerly know as Laguna Holiday Club Phuket Resort) (BGL) pay a royalty fee of 2 percent of total revenue. - (ii) Banyan Tree Bangkok (TWPL) and Angsana Laguna Phuket (BGL) pay a royalty fee of 3 percent of total revenue. - (iii) BTG(T) pay a royalty fee of 1 percent of total revenue. - Hotel management and technical assistance fees. - (iv) The Technical Assistance Agreement of the Banyan Tree Phuket pays a technical fee of 7.5 percent of gross operating profit. - (v) The Hotel Management Agreement of the Banyan Tree Bangkok and the Angsana Laguna Phuket pay a hotel management fee of 10 percent of gross operating profit.
+Cassia Phuket, Angsana Villas Resort Phuket, and Homm Suites Laguna pay a hotel management fee of 7.5 percent of gross operating profit.

-- (vi) In addition, under the hotel management and technical assistance agreements, expenses relating to the sharing of group marketing costs such as promotional campaigns and advertisements, sales staff salaries, central reservations, and international sales offices incurred by the Banyan Tree and/or Angsana and/or Cassia corporate head office are charged as follows: - Group marketing services shared on a group basis are based on 2 percent of total actual hotel revenues. - Reservation service fees are 1 percent of room revenue plus USD 12 per booking sourced through third-party channels. - All management fees are consistent with industry practice and the sharing of group marketing costs incurred by Banyan Tree Phuket, Banyan Tree Bangkok, Angsana Laguna Phuket, Angsana Villas Resort Phuket, Cassia Phuket, and Laguna Holiday Club Phuket Resort are the reimbursement of costs benefiting each of the hotels.
+- (vi) In addition, under the hotel management and technical assistance agreements, expenses relating to the sharing of group marketing costs such as promotional campaigns and advertisements, sales staff salaries, central reservations, and international sales offices incurred by Banyan Tree and/or Angsana and/or Cassia corporate head office are charged as follows: - Group marketing services shared on a group basis are based on 2 percent of total actual hotel revenues. - Reservation service fees are 1 percent of room revenue plus USD 12 per booking sourced through third-party channels. - All management fees are consistent with industry practice and the sharing of group marketing costs incurred by Banyan Tree Phuket, Banyan Tree Bangkok, Angsana Laguna Phuket, Angsana Villas Resort Phuket, Cassia Phuket, and Homm Suites Laguna are the reimbursement of costs benefiting each of the hotels.
 As a result, these transactions are on normal commercial terms and conditions.